To take part, you will need to register with IQVIA; this is the company collecting data on behalf of the ONS and the University of Oxford.

 IQVIA will be responsible for arranging appointments, carrying out the nose and throat swabs, and taking the blood samples.

 Scientists at the University of Oxford will be responsible for storing and processing the blood samples.
 They will create the antibody data for the ONS to analyse.

-The National Biosample Centre are responsible for storing and processing the nose and throat swabs.
+The National Biosample Centre and the Glasgow Lighthouse Laboratory are responsible for storing and processing the nose and throat swabs.
 They will create the virus data for the ONS to analyse.

 The ONS and University of Oxford will analyse the data that have been processed by the University of Oxford and The National Biosample Centre.